azonenberg/antikernel/README.md

 * The legacy Splash build system is being completely rewritten and replaced.
 * We'd love to write some developer documentation and formally specify the APIs for various existing components, as well as writing specifications for not-yet-implemented peripherals/drivers/services
-* The NoC cores need to be rewritten to have parameterizable bus width - 32 bits is great for size optimizing but can't keep up with higher speed memories and CPUs.
 * Fix the SARATOGA L1 cache so the miss servicing latency isn't so bad.
 * Reduce hazards between SARATOGA execution units so we can dual-issue a higher fraction of instructions.
 * Experiment with porting Antikernel to a Xilinx Zynq SoC using both the Cortex-A9s and the FPGA.